armanfm/ExplorerChem/explorerchem-workflow/README.md

 ## Pairwise calculation

-For each outgoing physical edge of the focus:
+For the direct physical handoff from the predecessor to the focus:

 ```text
 deltaMg = leftMassMg - rightMassMg